xiaoyulxyyy/Create-3D-objects-in-STL-format/README.md

 - 3D models are modelled out of polygons that are connected at their edges and vertices to define the shape of an object in 3D.
 Therefore, a collection of polygons is called a mesh

 ![image](https://user-images.githubusercontent.com/88549766/133472634-576cebc0-3db5-48aa-8399-4230dae27782.png)

+With the information above, we can proceed with coding the 3D object in STL format.